semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 ### 4.6.2 Your First Release

-It’s time to see if all the hard work we did so far pays off.
-All that remains is making a push to the master branch:
+This is the moment of truth.
+Will the canary work?
+Make a push on the master branch to get started:

 ``` bash
 $ git checkout master